/fix

 POST ASYNC

-Fix fracked coins and recover limbo coins in a wallet.
+Launches a process to fix fracked coins and recover limbo coins within a specified wallet.

 POST /api/v1/fix